benlue/sql-soar/README.md

 Sometimes dumping SQLs of every database query could be overwhelming.
 You can choose to print oup a specific query by setting the 'debug' property of a **soar** command to true (this feature only works for the _execute()_ function).
 For example:

     var  cmd = {
-            op: 'list',
-            expr: expr,
+            list: expr,
             debug: true    // set to 'true' will print out SQL };

     soar.execute(cmd, query, cb);

 ## Regarding Tests

 The **soar** package comes with some test files.
 To run those tests, sample data have to be built first.
-Inside the "doc" directory there are two files: schema.sql and sampleData.sql.
+Inside the "test/sampleData" directory there are two files: schema.sql and sampleData.sql.
 Those two files can be used to build the sample data.
 In addition, remember to change the user name and password in your config.json file and the related database settings in the test programs.

 ## Supported Database

 In the current release, **soar** only supports mySQL.
 If you want to use **soar** for other databases such as Postgre, MS SQL server or Oracle DB, etc, you'll have to write your own SQL generator.
 Right now SQL generation is implemented by ./lib/sqlGenMySql.js.